 Some brokers offer quick pay on their loads.
 “Quick pay” is when a broker advances the trucking company funds for an invoice in exchange for a small fee.
 Quick pay is convenient because both the dispatched load and pay come from the same source.
 In addition, most brokers can get the trucking company paid anywhere from 1-7 days after the load is delivered.
 Waiting a week for cash is much better than waiting a month.

 “Factoring” refers to selling of a company’s accounts receivable to a 3rd-party factor in order to generate instant cash flow.
 Factoring allows the trucking company to work with a variety of brokers and dispatchers.
-Even if the factoring company requires credit checks, the pool of potential clients is larger than the broker’s and some factoring companies offer the credit check service for free.
+Even if the factoring company requires credit checks, the pool of potential clients includes thousands of brokers and customers, and some factoring companies offer the credit check service for free.

 If you decide to use quick pay, pay attention to the loads your broker is offering.
 Make sure you accept loads that are good for your business and avoid the quick pay trap.
 If you decide to factor, ask about their fees and benefits to make sure you are getting the best deal for your money.